 Meetings are the means by which a person or group can exercise choice and affect outcomes.
 Generally, there are two different types of meetings that a local government will focus on.
-These are decision or policy-making meetings and information sharing meetings (either to get public comments or brainstorming work sessions).
-The purpose of meetings is to hear from all concerned parties and ensure that all opinions are considered in the decision making process.
+One general type is decision or policy-making meetings.
+Another is information-sharing meetings, which are used either to get public comments or as brainstorming work sessions.
+The purpose of meetings is to hear from all concerned parties and ensure that all opinions are considered in the decision-making process.

-Under state law there are certain rules that a local government must follow for conducting meetings; however, aside from these rules there are standards that help to ensure that meetings are effective.
+Under state law, there are certain rules that a local government must follow for conducting meetings; however, aside from these rules, there are also standards that help to ensure that meetings are effective.

 Why does a governing body need a meeting procedure?

-The practical reasons for having a meeting procedure in place is that it eliminates chaos and lessens the possibility that the decision making process will be unreliable (arbitrary and capricious).
+The practical reasons for having a meeting procedure in place are that it eliminates chaos and lessens the possibility that the decision-making process will be unreliable (arbitrary and capricious).

-Generally, the preferred practice is "Robert's Rules of Order" or "Parliamentary Procedure."
-These can sometimes be confusing because of the specialized language used to describe the process and the level of detail presented.
-Generally, small local governments can conduct business by incorporating only a limited part of these in their official procedure and incorporating the rest of the process by reference.
-We have included some of the most common terms and simplified sample guidelines for conducting a meeting, from making a motion to voting.
+Generally, the preferred style of parliamentary procedure is "Robert's Rules of Order."
+However, Roberts Rules can sometimes be confusing because of the specialized language used to describe meetings process and the level of detail it presents.
+Small local governments can instead conduct business by incorporating only a limited part of Roberts Rules, or any other common standards of parliamentary procedure, in their official procedures and incorporating the rest of the process by reference.

 What are the minimum mandatory requirements of a local government for conducting meetings?